Skip to main content

 2.

-2. Explain how you know, without calculating, that Gumby will win the race to zero body weight.
+2. Explain how you know, without calculating, which investment is the first to reach a value of zero.

 3. Zeno’s Paradox.